eodafoo/unit-3-data-structures/README.md

 #Data Structure

-##Summary
+##Introduction

 In this challenge, you will be creating data structures that are commonly use in software engineering.
-A description of each data structure is provided below.
+Understanding data structures allows engineers to store their data in optimal formats.
+A description of each data structure is provided in the [Summary](#summary).
 Feel free to look online for additional information about each structure.

+Learning goals

+- Understand pseudoclassical inheritance pattern
+- Understand the use case of data structures provided in challenges
+- Can reimplement data structures provided in challenges

+##Summary

 ###[Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))
 <img src="./assets/stack.png" height="200px"><br>